Telepresence vs. Video Conferencing: What’s the Difference?

 Despite the distinct advantages of a flexible business model reliant on mobile system interactions, positive, personal human interactions still play a vital role in the success of your company.
 Video conferencing systems allow you to stay connected with all the important people necessary for your continued growth, without sacrificing the personal element of conducting business face-to-face.

-There are a multitude of video conferencing systems available for you to consider, and no matter the size of your business, there is likely a solution that will fulfill all your business needs.
-With all the options available, it is common for business owners to experience some confusion while determining what video conferencing option will fit best.
+There are a multitude of video conferencing products available for you to consider, and no matter the size of your business, there is likely a solution that will fulfill all your business needs.
+It is also important to select the most seamless virtual meeting experience when considering your needs.
+With all the video conferencing software options available, it is common for business owners to experience some confusion while determining what video conferencing option will fit best.

 If you’re considering which video conferencing solution to select for your business, you will inevitably come across systems offering telepresence and video conferencing options.
 This may give you pause in your considerations as you wonder what differences there are between the two, and which system best suits your business.